 Requests for posting items to the e-Bulletin should be made to the Staff Liaison.
-These messages will then be passed on to the Marketing and Communications Department for dissemination at its discretion, either in a regular e-Bulletin, or promptly if the message is urgent.
+These messages will then be passed on to the Marcom Department for dissemination at its Director's discretion, either in a regular e-Bulletin, or promptly via direct email if the message is urgent.